Geodesically Complete Curvature-Bounce Inflation: Closed-universe scalar perturbations and numerical implementation

 It is useful to separate what is universal about a smooth closed-FRW bounce from what is model-dependent.
 Equation~\eqref{eq:local_background_appendix} shows that every smooth symmetric bounce of the type studied here has the same leading local geometric form,

 A natural exact analytic representative of this local geometry is obtained by keeping only the leading terms,

-This toy model is not meant as a global solution for the full cosmology.
+This toy model is not a global solution for the full cosmology.
 Its role is to provide the simplest exact background with the same leading local bounce structure as Eq.~\eqref{eq:universal_local_bounce_appendix}.

 For Eq.~\eqref{eq:toy_bounce_scale_factor_appendix} one finds

 Using the reconstruction formula

 one obtains